 FOOD There will be a discussion of the major food groups that are in the wild.
 Traps, snares and throwing/digging sticks will be demonstrated.
 We'll walk and sample/identify some of the local wild edibles and discuss their utilitarian uses.

 CORDAGE Finally, to 'tie' everything together, we will make cordage from natural, native materials.

 My guarantee, if you don't feel that you got $90 worth of knowledge from this workshop I will refund in cash at the end of the day.
 This will be a fun, busy, hands-on workshop that runs from 9AM to 4PM.
 All materials will be provided for making your own bow drill setup.
 Please wear appropriate clothes and bring food, water and a sharp fixed blade knife.
 If you don't have an adequate knife I will have some extras plus some for sale ( $20 ) Completed bow drill and pump drill setups will be available for purchase.
-The next Primitive Technology/Wilderness Survival 101 will be May 13, 2023 at Pleasant Grove Park in Fluvanna County, Va.
+The Primitive Technology/Wilderness Survival 101 for May 06, 2023 is now closed at Pleasant Grove Park in Fluvanna County, Va.
 22963.
 This workshop can also be held at a location/date of your choice with a minimum of 6 attendees.

-Class size is limited to 15 students (age 12 and older w/guardian, please email for any questions ) and the cost is $90 per student.
+Class size is limited to 15 students ( adults and children aged - mature 10 years old to 17 w/guardian, please email for any questions ) and the cost is $90 per student, child or adult.